 I used two 2.3 oz. thick wall glass cosmetic jars for my homemade callus treatment balms, then decorated the outside of the jars with decorative washi tape.
 Washi tape and stickers are a fun way to give your balms a personalized homemade look for gifting.

-To use simply apply your homemade callus treatment balm after bathing or soaking feet, then exfoliating with a pumice smoothing stone or diamond file.
+To use this foot care product, simply apply your homemade callus treatment balm after bathing or soaking feet, then exfoliating with a pumice smoothing stone or diamond file.
 (Note that this product may stain light colored clothing.)

-If you’re a fan of my homemade callus treatment balm, then you may also want to try my other natural foot care recipes.
+If you’re a fan of my homemade callus foot balm, then you may also want to try my other natural foot care recipes.

 - Natural Neem Oil & Tea Tree Foot Scrub Recipe